Process management

 NameColorInformation storedLimitations

-Auto-captureBlueAny information your AI Agent gathers by asking the customer questions, or that it remembers from previous questions.
-Your AI Agent uses the variable’s name and description to understand what value to save.Your AI Agent can review the conversation history and/or ask the customer questions to set the value for this variable type.
-The value may vary based on the customer’s responses, or context the AI Agent has.
+Auto-captureBlueAny information your AI Agent gathers by asking the end user questions, or that it remembers from previous questions.
+Your AI Agent uses the variable’s name and description to understand what value to save.Your AI Agent can review the conversation history and/or ask the end user questions to set the value for this variable type.
+The value may vary based on the end user’s responses, or context the AI Agent has.
 See Autocapture variables for more details.

-GlobalGreenAll information saved from Action outputBecause this information is set via the output of an API request, it can be hard to read and not customer-friendly.
+GlobalGreenAll information saved from Action outputBecause this information is set via the output of an API request, it can be hard to read and not end user-friendly.
 See Global variables for more details.

 MetaPurpleInformation from the channel the conversation is taking place in (e.g., browser, channel, language)